-These actions can be performed on a ticket if it matches the certain conditions.
+These actions will execute on a ticket if it matches certain conditions.
 Admin can see the list of ticket rules from this menu.
 And the admin can also edit the existing ticket rule.
 Admin can also add a new ticket rule or can Delete the existing one.

 Add ticket rule: In this admin can add ticket rules from here.

-Admin can see various template and can edit the existing template.
+Admin can see the various templates and can edit the existing template.
 Admin can make new templates or can delete the existing template

-Customers can generate ticket from this page here all the required field has to be filled by the customer to generate a new ticket.
+Customers can generate a ticket from this page here.
+They need to fill all the requirements to generate a new ticket.
 Customers can see their existing tickets from ticket status.
-At the customers end the help desk screen will display
+At the customer end, the help desk screen will display

-After generating the ticket customers can see their all tickets from Ticket status option.
+After that, generating the ticket customers can see their all tickets from the Ticket status option.

-Customer can easily add replies to the tickets and also can add attachments if the admin have enabled it from the back-end.
+Customers can easily add replies to the tickets and also can add attachments if the admin will enable it from the back-end.

-Customer can go to previous or go to the next ticket by clicking on arrow buttons.
+Therefore, customers can go to the previous or go to the next ticket by clicking on the arrow buttons.

-Customers can expand the ticket threads by one click only.
+Customers can expand the ticket threads with one click only.

-In this field, the customer can see the Support Center Category added by the admin.
+In this field, the customer can see the Support Center Category that the admin can add.

 If you still have any issues feel free to add a ticket and let us know your views to make the module better https://webkul.uvdesk.com/.